-Despite the age of EH Broadrick, the school is relatively small with around 400 students providing education for children from three years, currently up to 12.
+Despite the age of EH Broadrick, the school is relatively small, with around 400 students providing education for children from 3 years up to (currently) 12.
 Students in Grades 9 and above can move to EtonHouse's new Orchard campus.

 The Primary School consists of three classes each in Early Years and Year 1, with two of the Year 1 classes being English language based and one being bi-lingual English and Chinese.
-The trend toward both English language only and bi-lingual continues in year 2 (3 and 2 classes respectively), year 3 (3 English Language and 1 Bi-Lingual), Year 4, (2 of each).
+The trend toward both English language only and bi-lingual continues in Year 2 (3 and 2 classes respectively), Year 3 (3 English Language and 1 Bi-Lingual), and Year 4, (2 of each).
 Years 5 and 6 offer English language only.
-The Secondary School is much smaller than Primary with each year group (7 and 8) composed of 1 class.
+The Secondary School is much smaller than the Primary, with each year group (7 and 8) composed of 1 class.

-In addition to the focus on the bilingual classes, EH Broadrick also offers support for non-English speaking children with 3 English Additional Learner staff (2 in Primary and, unusually, 1 in Secondary).
-The total number of staff (including specialist staff for language and Secondary school subjects is 49.
+In addition to the focus on the bi-lingual classes, EH Broadrick also offers support for non-English speaking children, with three English Additional Learner staff (two in Primary and, unusually, one in Secondary).
+The total number of staff (including specialist staff for language and Secondary school subjects) is 49.
 This provides a very good staff:student ratio of 1:8.

-Class teachers and STEM (Science, Technology, English and Maths) specialists in both Primary and Secondary School are supported by a range of subject specialists including 2 Visual Arts teachers, a Music Director, a Performing Arts and EAL (combined) specialist, 2 PE staff, a Librarian (a qualified teacher) and an SEN Coordinator.
-Staff are predominantly Canadian, British and Australian with broad international experience.
+Class teachers and STEM (Science, Technology, English, and Maths) specialists in both Primary and Secondary School are supported by a range of subject specialists, including two Visual Arts teachers, a Music Director, a Performing Arts and EAL (combined) specialist, two PE staff, a Librarian (a qualified teacher), and an SEN Coordinator.
+Staff are predominantly Canadian, British, and Australian, with broad international experience.
 There is also a very strong contingent of Chinese speakers.

-EH Broadrick places a particular emphasis on its second language programme which includes Chinese, Hindi and Japanese.
+EH Broadrick places a particular emphasis on its second language programme, which includes Chinese, Hindi, and Japanese.
 Students each take language classes for 45 minutes, four times a week.
 The school has won the top prize at the Crestar Chinese competition for international schools for two consecutive years – a testament to the strong Mandarin foundation it gives its students.
-All students work towards fluency in at least two Languages – English and one of Mandarin, Hindi or Japanese.
+All students work towards fluency in at least two Languages – English and one of Mandarin, Hindi, or Japanese.
 Spanish is also offered.
-Students are supported by a Japanese and a Hindi teacher and 9 Mandarin teachers including a Mandarin Art teacher who is also a professional Chinese Dance teacher.
+Students are supported by a Japanese and a Hindi teacher, and nine Mandarin teachers including a Mandarin Art teacher who is also a professional Chinese Dance teacher.